-When hiring or appointing a new Executive Director, which includes appointing an individual who is not an Executive Director but who still falls within this Policy, the Committee may make use of any of the existing components of remuneration, as follows:
+When hiring or appointing a new Executive Director, the Committee may make use of any of the existing components of remuneration, as follows:

 Element of remuneration Policy on recruitment Maximum opportunity Salary Based on scope and nature of responsibilities of the proposed role; the candidate's experience; implications for total remuneration positioning vs market pay levels for comparable roles; internal relativities; and the candidate's current salary.
-A new Director may be appointed at a salary which is less than the prevailing market rate but increased over a period to the desired positioning subject to satisfactory performance.
-N/A Pension A contribution in line with the level available for other employees at any given time (currently 17.5 per cent of salary) may be offered, consistent with policy.
+N/A A new Director may be appointed at a salary which is less than the prevailing market rate but increased over a period to the desired positioning subject to satisfactory performance.
+Pension A contribution in line with the level available for other employees at any given time (currently 10 per cent of salary and expected to increase, initially to 15 per cent) may be offered, consistent with policy.
 Consistent with Policy Table limit.
 Benefits Appropriate benefits will be provided, which may include the continuation of benefits received in a previous role.
 Consistent with Policy Table limit.
 Annual bonus Executive Directors will be eligible to participate in the annual bonus scheme on the same basis as existing Executive Directors, pro-rated for proportion of year served.
-Depending on the timing of the appointment, the Committee may deem it appropriate to set different annual bonus performance conditions from the current Executive Directors in the first performance year of appointment.
-150 per cent of salary, consistent with Policy Table.
+The maximum opportunity will be 150 per cent of salary, Depending on the timing of the appointment, the Committee may deem it appropriate to set different annual bonus performance conditions from the current Executive Directors' in the first performance year of appointment. consistent with policy.
+In exceptional circumstances, normal Policy Table limits maybe exceeded on recruitment.
+The maximum additional bonus opportunity will be limited to 50 per cent of salary.
 Performance Share Plan New Executive Directors will be eligible to participate in the long-term incentive scheme set out in the Remuneration Policy Table.
-A PSP award can be made shortly following an appointment (assuming the Company is not in a prohibited period).
-300 per cent of salary, consistent with Policy Table.
+The opportunity levels will be consistent with those A PSP award can be made shortly following an appointment (assuming the Company is not in a prohibited period). disclosed in the Policy Table.
 Other In determining appropriate remuneration for new Executive Directors, the Committee will take into consideration all relevant factors (including quantum, the nature of remuneration and where the candidate was recruited from) to ensure that arrangements are in the best interests of Capco and its shareholders.
-Remuneration, which may be outside the usual policy limits, may include: - An award made in respect of a new appointment to 'buy out' existing incentive awards forfeited on leaving a previous employer.
+Remuneration, which may be outside the usual policy limits, may include: An award made in respect of a new appointment to 'buy out' existing incentive awards forfeited on leaving a previous employer.
 In such cases the compensatory award would typically be a like-for-like award with similar time to vesting, performance conditions and likelihood of those conditions being met.
 The fair value of the compensatory award would not be greater than the awards being replaced.
-To facilitate such a buyout, the Committee may use an award under a different structure or an additional award under the PSP - A relocation package, should this be required - For an overseas appointment, the Committee will have discretion to offer cost-effective benefits and pension provisions which reflect local market practice and relevant legislation - In the event that an employee is promoted to the Board, the Company would honour any existing contractual arrangements
+To facilitate such a buyout, the Committee may use an award under a different structure or an additional award under the PSP A relocation package, should this be required For an overseas appointment, the Committee will have discretion to offer cost-effective benefits and pension provisions which reflect local market practice and relevant legislation In the event that an employee is promoted to the Board, the Company would honour any existing contractual arrangements